By Joannès Vermorel, Last updated April 2012

 , it becomes necessary to introduce a second reorder point

-for each item.
+for each SKU.
 The first reorder point triggers the replenishment from the distant

 supplier (assuming this supplier is cheaper, otherwise there is no point in purchasing from this supplier), while the second pulls from the local supplier.